One of the easiest ways to monetize your blog is to use affiliate links.

 You, the blogger or website owner, are the publisher.

-The percentage of the entire sale that goes to the publisher is referred to as the commission.
+The percentage of the entire sale that goes to the publisher is called the commission.
 You are paid a commission on any purchases made through your affiliate link, regardless of whether or not the specific product you linked to was purchased.

 When someone clicks on your affiliate link, a cookie is placed on their computer.
-The cookie will expire after a certain period of time, making your affiliate link invalid.
-So, if the cookie duration is set at 24 hours, you will receive a commission as long as you make a transaction within 24 hours of the cookie expiring.
+The cookie will expire after a certain period, making your affiliate link invalid.
+So, if the cookie duration is set at 24 hours, you will receive a commission if you make a transaction within 24 hours of the cookie expiring.

-Let’s start with something that really ANY blogger can use to earn money quickly: Amazon.
+Let’s start with something that ANY blogger can use to earn money quickly: Amazon.

-Amazon, the world’s largest online retailer, operates its own affiliate program.
-And it’s fantastic for a variety of reasons, particularly for new bloggers.
+Amazon, the world’s largest online retailer, operates its affiliate program.
+And it’s fantastic for various reasons, particularly for new bloggers.

 Pro’s